vippsas/vipps-solutions/parking/README.md

   the end user will be notified in the Vipps or MobilePay app to increase their limit for this agreement.
 * In general using the Recurring API you need to send in the charge two days before due date.
 However, for use cases like parking and "pay-as-you-go" we allow for creating charges that will be due the day after (for example you send in the charge at 10pm at day 0, the user will be charged in the morning of day 1).
 Do get access to this opportunity you need to be part of a whitelist.
 Contact Vipps MobilePay if this is relevant for you.

-## Sequence diagram
+## Sequence diagrams

-Sequence diagram for the parking and "Pay-as-you-go" flow.
+Signing up for the "Pay-as-you-go" plan:

 ``` mermaid
 sequenceDiagram